Fee Simple Ownership in Real Estate: Definition and Exceptions

 A gray area of distinction lies between fee simple defeasible ownership and fee simple absolute ownership.
 Fee simple defeasible ownership is less common in today's world, and it can also depend on the current law.

-A 1970 Supreme Court decision in Evans vs. Abney is often cited as an example of the last restriction inherent in fee simple defeasible ownership.
+A 1970 Supreme Court decision in Evans v.
+Abney is often cited as an example of the last type of restriction in fee simple defeasible ownership.

 A wealthy senator left a large parcel of land to his city—Macon, Georgia—as part of his estate plan.
-The deed transferring the land to the city included a defeasible restriction stating that the land—subsequently turned into a park—could only be used by Caucasians.
+The deed transferring the land to the city included a defeasible restriction stating that the land—subsequently turned into a park—could only be used by white people.

-This obviously flew in the face of the Civil Rights Act some years later and the issue ended up going all the way to the U.S. Supreme Court.
-The Court ruled in favor of the federal Act, stating that the park should be opened to those of every race.
+This flew in the face of the Civil Rights Act some years later, and the issue ended up going all the way to the U.S. Supreme Court.
+The Court ruled in favor of the federal act, stating that the park should be opened to everyone.
 The senator's family objected and argued that the senator's estate plan was no longer enforceable as written due to current law.

 The Supreme Court accepted that loophole, holding that estate law—that which governed the senator's estate plan and his trust—effectively trumped the Civil Rights Act.
 The land reverted back to the Senator's family.

 Compare this with fee simple ownership.
-There would have been no issue had the city held title to the land this way.
+There would have been no issue had the city held the title to the land this way.
 Macon would have been free to do whatever it liked with that parcel.
-It would have opened it up to everyone based on current federal law.
+It would have opened the park up to everyone based on current federal law.

 Fee Simple Ownership vs. Leasehold Ownership

-Some people want to own their homes, while others are just as happy renting...or they prefer to own a condo or townhouse.
+Some people want to own their homes, while others are just as happy renting, and others prefer to own a condo or townhouse.
 Fee simple ownership contrasts with leasehold ownership to cover these choices.

-True leasehold ownership provides that you have full use and access to the property, but you don't actually own it.
+True leasehold ownership provides you with full use and access to the property, but you don't actually own it.
 When you purchase a condo, you buy a given unit but not the land upon which the entire building is situated.
-Likewise, when you rent a home, you have full enjoyment of the premises but you don't own it so you, therefore, can't encumber it or leave it to your heirs in your will.
+Likewise, when you rent a home, you have full enjoyment of the premises, but you don't own it, so you can't encumber it or leave it to your heirs in your will.
 And many leases impose restrictions on tenants, such as prohibiting pets.

 Leasehold ownership can also apply to land.
 You might have the right to cultivate it for a set number of years, but you don't enjoy the same freedoms as you would if you had purchased it outright and had fee simple ownership.
 This, too, works something like a rental agreement.
 When the lease reaches its end date, the property reverts to the owner.

-Threats to ownership can surface regardless of how you hold title.
-Fee simple ownership is by far preferred just the same, and it offers the most protections.
+Threats to ownership can surface regardless of how you hold the title.
+Fee simple ownership is by far preferred just the same, and it offers the most protection.